mine-cetinkaya-rundel/hello-quarto-demo/README.md

     -   close dialogue -\> save to render
     -   double click on image and change width to 400, tab to change height
     -   switch over to source editor to show how this info is recorded
+- TWO MORE THINGS about Quarto that aren't Visual Editor Specific but I'd like to show you:
 - Add extension:
 ```
 filters: